carbonfirst/CarbonCast/README.md

 <!-- [TODO:] Update readme about weather, config, cef etc..
 Include weather src files, update data files. -->
 ## 0. Disclaimer
-We will be updating this repo as we update/improve/extend CarbonCast.
-Please check back in a while to see if anything is updated. <br>
+We will be periodically updating this repo as we update/improve/extend CarbonCast.
+Even after cloning the repo, please check back in a while to see if anything is updated. <br>
 If something is not working, please check whether some recent update has already fixed that. <br>
 In case something is not working in the latest version, or if there are any doubts/questions/suggestions, please feel free to reach us at dmaji at cs dot umass dot edu.

+### 0.1 Current status:
+Code files: Up to date as of 11/09/2022 <br>
+Data files: Up to date as of 08/29/2022.
+Final validation required.
+Will be done by 11/14/2022. <br>

 ## 1. Regions covered
 * US: